 DAG: chains of transactions without blocks.

-The DIKW Pyramid/Hierarchy, used to represent the structural-functional relationships between data, information, knowledge and wisdom.
+The DIKW Pyramid/Hierarchy is used to represent the structural-functional relationships between data, information, knowledge, and wisdom.
 "Typically information is defined in terms of data, knowledge in terms of information, and wisdom in terms of knowledge" (Rowley, 2007).

 One of IOTA's core founders, Belarus-based Sergei Ivancheglo (better known as Come-from-Beyond), is well-known in the "crypto" community since the early days of bitcointalk.org and as the creator of the NXT platform, which marked the first successful implementation of a Proof-of-Stake consensus.

 Other founding members include Mathematics Professor Serguei Popov and Norwegian David Sønstebø.
 As an entity, IOTA itself is based/registered as a non-profit foundation in Berlin, Germany and dedicated to developing industry standards and open-source protocols for the IoT - a largely uncharted territory, but one of critical importance in the future world on the horizon (just like quantum-proof cryptography) that will inevitably determine and shape the dynamics of interaction and nature of governance in many domains, both institutional and socio-technical/socio-economic.